blazium-engine/blazium-docs/contributing/development/configuring_an_ide/rider.rst

 The ``vsproj`` parameter signals that you want Visual Studio solution generated.
 The ``dev_build`` parameter makes sure the debug symbols are included, allowing to e.g. step through code using breakpoints.

-- If you have Rider setup as your main IDE for .sln, you can now open the project by double-clicking on the ``godot.sln`` in the project root or by using the **Open** option inside of Rider.
+- If you have Rider setup as your main IDE for .sln, you can now open the project by double-clicking on the ``blazium.sln`` in the project root or by using the **Open** option inside of Rider.

 .. note:: Rider could fail to build the solution.